 I have tried a number of prescription strength antiperspirant products (some with deodorant in them too) for my feet sweating in recent years, but none helped.
 In contrast, those same products were very effective for my armpit sweating.
 Some even made my armpits too dry.
-Note that for my feet, I did not try the most effective method of applying such products (i.e., wash feet at night, apply antiperspirants, saran wrap feet, go to sleep and repeat all over again the next night) because I did not want to do that whole procedure every night for the rest of my life even if it worked.
-Moreover, my feet don't sweat every day, and when I am fully asleep, they never sweat.
-Most people who use antiperspirant type products for their excessive hand and feet sweating tend to see little or no benefit.
+Note that for my feet, I did not try the most effective method of applying such products (i.e., wash feet at night, apply antiperspirants, saran wrap feet, go to sleep and repeat all over again the next night) because I did not want to maintain that whole routine every night for the rest of my life even if it worked.
+Most people who use antiperspirant type products for their excessive hand and feet sweating tend to see limited to no benefit.
 The few who do see significant benefit typically apply the product in the manner I described above after showering or washing and drying their hands or feet.
 On the other hand, antiperspirant and deodorant use in the armpits can be very effective, especially when the product is clinical/prescription strength with at least a 15 percent aluminium content.

 Most people do not know that besides its most common usage of drug delivery, iontophoresis therapy can also stop excessive hand and feet sweating.
-Moreover, even people who know this, often don't know that a select few iontophoresis machine suppliers also offer special electrodes that can be used to stop armpit sweating!
+Moreover, even people who know the above fact, often have no idea that a select few iontophoresis machine suppliers also offer special electrodes that can be used to stop armpit sweating.
 Both Hidrex and Idromed offer such electrodes.